-Obama."
+The converse of $p \to q$ is $q \to p$ .
+E.g. the converse of "If I am human then I am a mammal" is "If I am a mammal then I am human."
 The converse of a statement is always logically equivalent to the inverse.
-Often in proving a biconditional (e.g., "I am Barack Obama if and only if I am a Democrat"), one proceeds by proving first the implication in one direction and then either the inverse or the converse (which are logically equivalent).
+Often in proving a biconditional (e.g., "I am human and only if I am a mammal"), one proceeds by proving first the implication in one direction and then either the inverse or the converse, as either is logically equivalent to the implication in the other direction.